joaopfernandesc/react-online-codenation/README.md

 **react-16**: Instagram using React, showing stories, users, API, etc;

-The final challenge was to build an e-commerce and you can check here:
+The final challenge was to build an e-commerce and you may check it here:

 [Fashionista e-commerce](https://github.com/sifthedog/fashionista-ecommerce)